-To receive credit or a final grade in a class, a student must attend at least 60,120 minutes (equivalent to 167 six-hour days) in a school year.
+To receive credit or a final grade in a class, a student must attend school for the equivalent of at least 167 days in a school year.
 These days may include excused absences.
 Students in danger of failing due to excessive absences may be allowed to make up missed time in class sessions held outside the regular class time.
 The make-up sessions must be completed before the end of the current semester and all other policies must be met.